 The image of a sleepy Koala is a common vision munching on Eucalyptus leaves in Australia.
 It is this marsupial’s only food source which says a lot about the nutritional values of the leaves.
 However it is as a potent cold and flu remedy and natural decongestant that it has come to prominence.
 The leaf oil contains the compound Eucalyptol which is used in many mainstream mouthwashes, chest rubs and throat lozenges.
 Recent research highlights the antibacterial and antimicrobial activity of eucalyptus extracts (Salari et al., 2006; Cermelli et al., 2008).

-The organic, dried leaves are available from Pestle Herbs in 50g and 100g amounts.
+The organic, dried leaves are available from good herbalists and whole food shops in 50g and 100g amounts.

 - Eucalyptol loosens phlegm, making coughing much easier.
 It also soothes the airways helping to improve breathing and relieves a blocked nose.